How to represent floor symbol ⌊x⌋ and floor() function in LaTeX?

 use four types of big commands

-Define floor() function in LaTeX
+Writing the floor() function properly in LaTeX

 \documentclass{article}